As technology shrinks in size and increases in power, making smart wearable accessories that are worn on your fingers is becoming less of a challenge.

 The NFC Ring is a different animal altogether.
-The original device launched on Kickstarter in 2013 to enable users to unlock doors, computers and smartphones, transfer information and link people.
-The company has followed this up with another Kickstarter campaign in 2016 to launch a second generation version.
+Originally launched on Kickstarter back in 2013, the device enables users to unlock doors, computers and smartphones, transfer information and link people.
+The company followed this up with another campaign in 2016 to develop a second generation version.

-The new ring is designed with two independent NFC tags, one on the upper surface and one on the lower.
+The latest edition is designed with two independent NFC tags, one on the upper surface and one on the lower.
 This is key to its operation: the upper tag is programmed with information you frequently want to share with others such as you email address or telephone number.
 The lower tag holds data you’d rather keep private such as your payment information.